ppgorecki/netec/README.md

 ### Gene Trees

 A text file with one gene tree per line in Newick format.
-Gene labels should match species labels (duplications appear as repeated labels).
+Gene labels should match species labels.

 **Example** (`gene_trees.txt`):
 ```